fahadhassan1213/ToDo-Tasks-app/README.md

 Deployment
 ========================
-When you have done with the setup you should host your site online You can use [NETLIFY](https://www.netlify.com/) for deployment of your for hosting information about NETLIFY please read [hosting on Netlify](https://create-react-app.dev/docs/deployment/#netlify)
+When you have done with the setup you should host your site online

+You can use [NETLIFY](https://www.netlify.com/) for deployment of your

+for more information please read [hosting on Netlify](https://create-react-app.dev/docs/deployment/#netlify)